by Andrea M. Darcy

 The changing space around you

-Personal space is not a fixed ratio.
-It’s entirely normal to have one personal space around people you know really well like your family, and another entirely for friends then colleagues.
+Interpersonal space is not a fixed ratio.
+It’s entirely normal to have one personal distance around people you know really well like your family, and another entirely for friends then colleagues.

 And most of us tend to at times misjudge our actual ‘spacing’, so to speak.
 An interesting study at the University of Victoria, Canada, found that we tend to correctly judge how far we are away from others in non personal situations.
 Such as, say, at a meeting.
 But in personal situations, with people we know well, we tend to think we are farther away from others than we actually are.